 South Africa Group

-Articles from the first two trips (2005 and 2007) were collected in two student-designed books published by Africa World Press--Women to Women: Young Americans in South Africa (2005), and Old Wrongs, New Rights: Student Views of the New South Africa (2008).
-These are available today online at Amazon and Barnes & Noble.
+This is the fifth such trip I've led in 11 years.
+The first four yielded articles that appeared in the Simmons Voice.
+So will this one-next fall.
+Articles from the first two appeared in student-designed books published by Africa World Press-Women to Women: Young Americans in South Africa (2005), and Old Wrongs, New Rights: Student Views of the New South Africa (2008).

-I come to this project from a life spent working in and on Africa before I came to Simmons on a full-time basis in 2002.
-My first visit to South Africa came in 1986 as part of a fact-finding mission for the Boston-based aid agency Grassroots International, then constructing a program to support the anti-apartheid struggle inside the embattled country.
+I came to this project from a life spent working in and on Africa before I arrived at Simmons in 2002.
+My first visit to South Africa was in 1986 on a fact-finding mission for the Boston-based aid agency Grassroots International, which was building a program to support the anti-apartheid struggle.

 --Dan Connell, Senior Lecturer, Professor of Practice